Independent Australian Cost Guides

 $15,000–$28,000 total

-Common on sloping blocks across the Byron hinterland, Sutherland Shire, and Northern Beaches.
+Common on sloping blocks across the Byron coast and hinterland.
 Includes engineered substructure with steel posts or substantial timber posts set in concrete piers ($3,000–$6,000), hardwood decking ($8,000–$14,000), stairs ($170–$460 per step), and code-compliant balustrades ($120–$350/lm).
 Decks over 1m above ground require engineering certification and a CDC or DA from your Byron Bay council.
 Stainless steel fixings are essential for coastal properties.
 Allow 1–2 weeks for construction.

 Pool surround deck — composite, 30 sqm